chronossc/notes-app/README.md

 # Notes API

 ## Overview

 This API is a very simple notes app for show people my code skills in a fast project.
-It came with a postman collection for anyone test it.
+As example I removed few stuff from a default Django installation, you will see it commented in settings.py.

 ## Setup